Updated 3 March 2014

 - ARKANSAS #2 • On 15 July 2013, in Rita & Pam Jernigan et al. v.
 Crane et al., a federal lawsuit was filed for 2 unmarried female couples and 1 already married male couple who seek same-gender civil marriages in AR.
+On 31 January 2014, AR asked a federal judge to dismiss the lawsuit challenging the 2004 AR constitutional ban on same-gender civil marriage.

 - CALIFORNIA #5 • On 24 May 2012, in Michael Dragovich v.
 U.S. Treasury, U.S. IRS and CalPERS, the federal DOMA was ruled unconstitutional in this case about long-term health care.
 On 23 July 2012, the government filed an appeal.
 This is one of 14 cases in which the Republican-controlled House of Representatives defended the Defense-of-Marriage Act, and charged taxpayers for the cost.
 On 18 July 2013, Speaker of the U.S. House of Representatives John Boehner announced that the Republican-controlled BLAG (Bipartisan Legal Advisory Group) had ceased defending DOMA in all 14 of the federal lawsuits on which it wasted $3 million in taxpayer funds, including this one.
-On 22 July 2013, BLAG’s appeal was dismissed, and it withdrew from the case, leavin the United States as the only defendant.
+On 22 July 2013, BLAG’s appeal was dismissed, and it withdrew from the case, leaving the United States as the only defendant.
 On 4 November 2013, the Ninth U.S. Circuit Court of Appeals vacated part of the earlier decision, and sent the case back to U.S. district court to reconsider the effect of recent legal changes upon same-gender domestic couples who: live out of CA, can’t marry because of impairment, can’t marry because one partner died, delay marriage, choose not to marry, or who want remedies because they were denied marriage in the past.

 - CALIFORNIA #8 • In 2008, the authors of CA Proposition 8 (NOM, Protect Marriage.com) filed a federal lawsuit claiming that because they suffered boycotts, hate mail, phone calls, and unreported “death threats” they should be forever exempt from compliance with CA campaign disclosure laws, and their donors should stay secret.
 The U.S. Supreme Court does make exceptions for small, persecuted groups who need anonymity to survive, but the Proposition 8 authors don’t qualify because they raised over $43 million and got 52% of the votes cast.
 On 20 October 2011, the district court ruled against them.
 On 11 October 2013, they argued their case in the Ninth U.S. Circuit Court of Appeals.